Primary Navigation Mobile

 • … and how to spot them

-Written by Luke Wilkinson Published: 1 June 2022 Updated: 20 March 2024
+Written by Luke Wilkinson Updated: 19 June 2024

-The UK’s roads are littered with speed cameras and our advice is to always stick to the speed limit to avoid getting a fine and points on your driving license.
+The UK’s roads are littered with speed cameras and our advice is to always stick to the speed limit to avoid getting a fine and points on your driving licence.
 There are more than 7,000 units dotted around our highways – with many more added in the last few years as part of the government’s smart motorway programme.

 Currently, Britain has the fourth highest number of speed cameras in the world, trailing only Brazil, Italy and Russia.
 As such, we can almost guarantee that either you or someone you know has been caught by a speed camera at some point in the 30-plus years since there were first introduced.